How to Create a Paid Discord Server

 - General interest communities

-Lower price = higher volume.
-Works when you have a large audience.
+Lower price, higher volume.
+Works when you have a large audience already.

 $29-99/month